ray-project/ray/doc/source/ray-observability/key-concepts.rst

 ---------
 Profiling is way of analyzing the performance of an application by sampling the resource usage of it.
 Ray supports various profiling tools:

-- CPU profiling for Worker processes, including integration with :ref:`py-spy <dashboard-profiling>` and :ref:`cProfile <dashboard-cprofile>`
+- CPU profiling for Driver and Worker processes, including integration with :ref:`py-spy <dashboard-profiling>` and :ref:`cProfile <dashboard-cprofile>`
-- Memory profiling for Worker processes with :ref:`memray <memray-profiling>`
+- Memory profiling for Driver and Worker processes with :ref:`memray <memray-profiling>`
 - Built in Task and Actor profiling tool called :ref:`ray timeline <ray-core-timeline>`

-Ray doesn't provide native integration with GPU profiling tools.
-Try running GPU profilers like `Pytorch Profiler`_ without Ray to identify the issues.
+- GPU profiling with `Pytorch Profiler`_

+View :ref:`Profiling <profiling>` for more details.
+Note that this list is not comprehensive and feel free to contribute to it if you find other useful tools.

 .. _`Pytorch Profiler`: https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html